The UK’s Statutory Residence Test

 There are a total of five ties, as follows:

 - Family tie: Applies if spouse, civil partner, cohabiting partner or minor child is UK resident.
-Exemptions for minor children who are UK resident only because they are in full-time education and who spend limited amounts of time in the UK outside of term time.
+Exemption for minor children who are UK resident only because they are in full-time education and who spend limited amounts of time in the UK outside of term time.

 - Accommodation tie: Applies if there is accommodation available in the UK for a continuous period of at least 91 days in the year and the individual spends at least one night in that accommodation.
 Accommodation at the home of a close relative can be ignored if the individual spends fewer than 16 nights there per UK tax year.